akarabat/allNBAAssists_1996_present/README.md

 2. allGamestoAllAssists.py (this prints out ~100 allassists_##.txt files) <- this is the program that takes a lot of time to run

-3. combines all of the allassits_##.txt programs, reads them in and outputs assistfreq_all.csv (included) which lists the number of assists from player A to player B for any 2 players that had at least one assist in that time
+3. combines all of the allassists_##.txt programs, reads them in and outputs assistfreq_all.csv (included) which lists the number of assists from player A to player B for any 2 players that had at least one assist in that time

 4. niceprint.py prints tables so I can shitpost on reddit